Shuhao95927/Project-Concepts/README.md

 ## Project 2
-In project 2, I want to visualize the popularity data which I have collected from Weibo ( Chinese verison of Twitter ) about the Neocoronavirus during the first quater of 2020.
+In project 2, I want to visualize the popularity data which I have collected from Weibo ( the Chinese equivalent of Twitter ) about the Neocoronavirus during the first quater of 2020.
 By showing the data-visualization, audiences are able to see the epidemics crisis from another perspective - the fuzzy boundary between truth and rumors, the fighting between freedom of speech and government supervision.

 ### The user
 - Everyone who are rational and want to know the real situation about the Neocoronavirus in China